indiana-university/box-migration-tools/api/readme.md

 # Settings

+## Required Settings

 The following environment variables are *must be set* prior to using this code:

 `BoxConfigJson`: The contents of the `.json` file described in the [Box Authentication](#box-authentication) section of this document.

+## Optional Settings

 The following environment variables are *can optionally be set* prior to using this code:

 `LogFilePath`: A file system path at which a local log file should be created, to be used for long-term event logging.

 `LogTableStorageConnectionString`: A connection string to an [Azure Storage Table](https://azure.microsoft.com/en-us/services/storage/tables/), to be used for long-term event logging.

 `APPINSIGHTS_INSTRUMENTATIONKEY`: A GUID for an [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview) instance. **Important**: see [logging notes on Azure Application Insights](#azure-application-insights) prior to using this setting!

 If you choose to host these endpoints on the Azure Functions platform, this repo includes a `local.settings.json.example` file.
 All required settings are included there.
 You can make a copy as `local.settings.json` and fill out required settings if you wish to run and debug the endpoints locally.
 This `local.settings.json` file can be pushed to Azure Functions when deploying the app using the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) CLI.